whatznottechnology/chobighar_PyJS/START_DEPLOYMENT.md

-# 🎯 Deploy Chabighar to Vercel - Step by Step
+# 🎯 Deploy chobighar to Vercel - Step by Step

 ## Current Status:
 - ✅ Code is ready